• Skip to content

 • Disability

-Milia are tiny white lumps that sometimes come up on babies’ faces soon after birth.
+Milia are tiny white bumps that sometimes come up on babies’ faces soon after birth.
+They happen when the sweat glands get blocked.
+The glands get blocked because they aren’t yet fully developed.

 Symptoms of milia

-Milia show up primarily on babies’ noses and cheeks, but they can appear anywhere on their faces.
-The lumps are usually less than 1 mm across, but they can measure up to 3 mm.
+Milia are usually less than 1 mm across, but they can measure up to 3 mm.

-If you notice redness, swelling or crusting around the lumps, take your child to see your GP.
+If you notice a coloured rash or crusting around the milia, take your baby to see your GP.

 Treatment for milia

-You don’t need to treat milia with creams or ointments, because they’ll go away by themselves without any treatment.
-They usually go away within weeks to months after birth.
+In newborns, you don’t need to treat milia with creams or ointments, because the bumps will go away by themselves.
+They usually go away within weeks or months after birth.

 Milia prevention